 Highly regulated, choice of fixed or floating spreads

 AvaTrade provides cryptocurrency traders with another multi-asset CFD broker after adding eleven cryptocurrency CFDs.
 With the popularity of trading on mobile devices, especially among those who favor crypto day trading, the AvaTradeGO mobile trading platform offers a competitive alternative.
-It also supports automated trading solutions via the core MT4 and MT5 trading platforms, presents manual traders with its proprietary WebTrader, and also developed AvaOptions specifically for options trading.
+It also supports automated trading solutions via the core MT4 and MT5 trading platforms, presents manual traders with its proprietary WebTrader, and developed AvaOptions specifically for options trading.
 Social traders have an excellent choice through DupliTrade, ZuluTrade and MQL5 Signal Service.
 Irish-based AvaTrade is home to more than 300,000 clients who may choose between fixed and floating spreads from a commission-free trading environment.

 4.5/5 in this category